Neck Stretching Can Aid In The Relief And Prevention Of Pain Along With Proper Exercises

-It is important to note that the stretching presented here and in the begining neck exercises are simple in design, but take practice and persistence to achieve desired results.
+It is important to note that the stretching presented here and in the beginning neck exercises are simple in design, but take practice and persistence to achieve desired results.
 Unless they cause a specific worsening of pain, stick with it.
 The biggest problem is not following through, however, they can be as effective as a broader and more comprehensive strength training program for chronic neck pain.
-According to Clinical Rehabilitation Journal.
-2008 Jul;22(7):592-600, strength training and stretching both can reduce neck pain disability, however, no statistically significant differences in neck pain and disability were observed between home based training regimens of either strength training and stretching or stretching alone.
+According to 2008 study in the Clinical Rehabilitation Journal, strength training and stretching both can reduce neck pain disability, however, no statistically significant differences in neck pain and disability were observed between home based training regimens of either strength training and stretching or stretching alone.
 The biggest problem noted in achieving a long-term improvement was the training adherence was rather low most of the time.
 So, set a goal and commit to doing these exercises and stretching for at least 6 weeks.

 Once these exercises and stretching are mastered we can begin to do exercises to improve the function of some weak muscles associated with neck pain.
 Additional exercises for strengthening neck muscles: trapezius myalgia exercises, posture exercises, neck pain exercises, neck strengthening exercises and the Neck Shoulder Exercise.